 Nowadays more effective routines will add serums.
 As Barbalich puts it, serums are like “superfood smoothies” for the skin, containing a dose of concentrated nutrients and active ingredients that penetrates the top layer of the skin to lift health and appearance.
 She recommends adding at least one water-based serum, and one oil-based.

 Although it’s important to mix and match.
-One excellent point Tsalikis bought up was that he believes in “rotating skincare” to achieve best results.
+One excellent point Tsalikis bought up was that he believes in “rotating skincare” to achieve the best results.
 “Our skin needs to be shocked from time to time with new ingredients and new ways of delivering them to achieve maximum results”.

 SPF is unquestionably the most essential step, and should always be the final leave-on product in any routine.
 Barbalich also emphasises the importance of using skincare with antioxidant-rich ingredients to help protect the skin from oxidative stress.
 You should also avoid synthetic and chemical products which can be harsh and break down the skin barrier, leaving it more susceptible to dryness and irritation.